By DeVry University

 Nuccio says she brings the same motivation and dedication to her work that she did to her education.
 “Your job should include doing what you love, no matter how much money you make,” Nuccio says.
 “Even in coding and web design, the goal isn’t just to make money.
 It’s to make people feel unique and present on the web, then the money will come.”

 Her goals are set: “Five years from now, I’d like to be helping this company grow.
 There’s a lot of pressure on me to do [day-to-day] tasks now, but I want to develop a marketing team that can help take this company even further,” she says.
 “There is so much knowledge, ability and experience here, and I want the world to know about it.
-Ten years from now, I’d love to own my own design company to help small businesses complete online, bring them into the modern world.”
+Ten years from now, I’d love to own my own design company to help small businesses compete online and bring them into the modern world.”

 When not taking on one challenge or another, Nuccio visits family in Arizona and loves hiking the desert there to “clear my mind.”
 She’s also taken up the habit of working out mornings, Monday through Friday, and does yoga on the weekends.
 “When I started waking up early and going to the gym, I felt better immediately.
 It’s like all the stress melts away.”
 Living and learning, it’s what Nuccio does.